instacart/makara/README.md

 Makara is generic master/slave proxy.
 It handles the heavy lifting of managing, choosing, blacklisting, and cycling through connections.
 It comes with an ActiveRecord database adapter implementation.

-### Warning: *Makara was recently rewritten. < 0.2.0 configurations will need to be changed to the new format.
-Makara 0.2.0 is still in its infancy and could use more production testing.*
+### Warning: There appears to be a performance regression when used alongside certain versions of  [newrelic/rpm](https://github.com/newrelic/rpm).
+See issues [#45](https://github.com/taskrabbit/makara/issues/45) and [#51](https://github.com/taskrabbit/makara/issues/51) for more details.

 ## Installation